-I have been volunteering my time to host paranormal investigation tours at Black Rock House.
-It has been a completely new experience having the public join us on investigations as up until now, I only investigated in small private groups.
+For over 4 years now, I have been involved in running public investigations at different locations, including what has now become my second home Black Rock House.
 What this experience has highlighted to me is how much a lot of people don’t understand paranormal investigating and a lot of the misconceptions and expectation of what really happens during an investigation.
 So let’s ‘debunk’ some of the common misconceptions about paranormal investigating.

 Movies and TV shows have a lot to answer for.
 On one hand they have brought a whole new generation and genre of people into the paranormal field.
 On the other hand, it has given them a very false and dare say it ‘entertainment based’ perception of paranormal investigation.
 At the beginning of an investigation we ask people if they have done an investigation before.
 Some have but we find the majority are investigation virgins.
 They can however tell us all of the paranormal tv shows they watch such as Ghost Adventures, Ghost Asylum, Ghost Hunters ….
 The list goes on.
 We then try to explain to them that these guys film for days in a location and cram together a small amount of footage to make it look like it has been the most ‘intense’ investigation ever.
 You add some creepy music in the background and some haunting reenactments and you have an episode.
 What happens during an actual investigation is a lot further from the truth.

 Not every old building is ‘haunted’ and even if it is, it doesn’t mean you are going to experience anything